limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

-Apps code assigned in coordination with ITOPs           |       | Unsure Identify and apply tagging and billing                  |      | Unsure Dev/Test/Staging/Prod environment set up completed      |Green       | Prod not yet set up Provided inherited controls for CSP                     | Yellow    | Expecting to inherit infrasture controls from MAG or Salesforce?
+Apps code assigned in coordination with ITOPs           |       | Unsure Identify and apply tagging and billing                  |      | Unsure Dev/Test/Staging/Prod environment set up completed      |Green       | Prod not yet set up Provided inherited controls for CSP                     | Red    | Expecting to inherit infrasture controls from MAG or Salesforce?
 Need to confirm this is correct approach from ECSO security team
 Operational security tools onboarding completed         |      | unsure Billing and reporting set up                          |      | unsure Team has access to all required tools and environments        | In progress | Using demo versions of Open Shift software; need to procure; (container platform to scale database)